jruels/docker-kube-admin/labs/eks/index.md

 ## Deploy EKS cluster
-Now that all of the utilities are installed let's get started creating a cluster!
+Now that all the utilities are installed, let's start creating a cluster!

-Deploy EKS (remember to replace "your initials")
 ```sh
 eksctl create cluster \
 --name eks-cluster \